wn9237/rest_spec/markdowns/api/user_post_owneddevices.md

-# Create
+# Create ownedDevice

-Create a new Create ownedDevice.
+Use this API to create a new ownedDevice.
 #### HTTP request
 ```http
 to be completed....